terrytaylorbonn/terrytaylorbonn.github.io/about-me.markdown

 See the Wiki page [About the author](https://github.com/terrytaylorbonn/auxdrone/wiki/About-the-author).

-I am an AI developer / tech writer based in the USA. <br>
+I am an AI developer / writer based in the USA. <br>
 Looking for work (in the USA, Taiwan, Israel, or Eastern Europe). <br> Proficient in Chinese, Russian, and German.
 Basic Hebrew. <br>